core-interaction/core-interaction.github.io/topic/box-model/index.md

 ### … `flex` and `grid`?

-We’ll have to cover these separately!
+We’ll cover these separately!
 But they’ll make your (layout) life easier.